Download the full PDF for Ohio

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Ohio fell to 62.5 percent in August from 62.6 percent in the prior month.
+The labor force participation rate in Ohio remained unchanged at 62.3 percent in December.